gnowledge/gnowledge.github.io/publications.md

 ## SELF Platform

-Meena Kharatmal, "SELF Platform­­­ A Teacher­CentricCollaborative Authoring System", 2009.
+Meena Kharatmal, "SELF Platform­­­ A Teacher­Centric Collaborative Authoring System", 2009.
 [Download PDF file](assets/SELF-Platform-2009.pdf)

 <p style="margin-left:10%; margin-right:10%;"> SELF Platform is a collaborative authoring system   for   creating   online   courses.
 A   totally   frees oftware based application, the platform is deployed to build   courses   on   learning   free   software   materials.
 In this article, we present the   architecture, features, and functionality of the Platform.
 The main components of the platform are authoring and managing the learning materials.
 Various   functions   are   integrated   as   as collection   manager,   course   manager,   organizer,   file manager, version  manager, etc. The  SELF Platform is live and presently has a collection of around 50 learning materials on free software which are developed by the community. </p>